by Karen Jones

-Here are the factors that determine the cost of a screen printer.
+Here are the factors that determine the cost of a screen-printer.

 Every printing job has its specifications.
 That means that the different projects differ in terms of cost.
 Many components go into the printing process.
 You, however, cannot factor in all of them when coming up with the charges for your customers.
 You, therefore, use the most significant expenses to come up with the cost and have a margin that ensures the business is making a profit.
 The factors include:

 A stencil will help you produce a screen print.
-To create a stencil, you need to make a film positive using the inkjet printer.
+To create a stencil, you need to make a positive film using the inkjet printer.
 What the printer does is that it lays black ink that is opaque on the film.
-The film allows UV light to reach the screen through the clear parts when there is exposure, but blocks the UV light in the printed parts.
+The film allows UV light to reach the screen through the clear parts when there is exposure but blocks the UV light in the printed parts.
 In other words, what you are doing is printing an image of the different colors on a film.
 You require a film for each color.

 So after making the stencils, you take a screen and apply photo-reactive emulsion to it.
 Examples of emulsions include dual cure liquid and photopolymer.
 The emulsion usually reacts to UV light.
-For that reason, after coating the screen, place it in a dark place as you wait for it to dry.
+For that reason, after coating the screen, please place it in a dark place as you wait for it to dry.

 When the emulsion dries, you place the printed film over the print screen and expose it to some UV light for about 20 minutes.
 That period of time may differ from one project to another.
 That is what it means to burn an image onto a screen.

 This is the step most people think screen printing is all about.
-You secure the substrate and attach the screen print to the screen printer.
-The screen printer pours ink onto the mesh and the squeegee spreads it evenly on the material.
+You secure the substrate and attach the screen print to the screen-printer.
+The screen printer pours ink onto the mesh, and the squeegee spreads it evenly on the material.
 Each color is pressed at its own time.

 This involves using a flash cure unit or a tunnel dryer.
-That is for drying the ink and therefore curing the shirt to ensure the print lasts for a long time.
+That is for drying the ink and curing the shirt to ensure the print lasts for a long time.

-Here are the factors to consider when buying a screen printer.
+Here are the factors to consider when buying a screen-printer.